 One of the main purposes of the AGM is to consider the company’s financial statements.

-Please find more details on company AGMs in Singapore here.
+You are welcome to see more details on company AGMs in Singapore.

 All companies must prepare and present yearly to the AGM financial statements that comply with the Singapore Financial Reporting Standards (SFRS), which are similar to the International Financial Reporting Standards (IFRS).